symxing/symxing/README.md

 ### Hi there 👋

+Hi, I'm Symone!
+I'm a data enginerr who is passionate about making anxiety friendly apps and widgets.
+I'm currently working on the anxious to-do list, a to-do list to help anxious people priotize their day-to-day activites and chores.

+- You can find me designing widgets and buttons on [CodePen](https://codepen.io/symxing)
+- You can also see what I'm up to on [LinkedIn](https://www.linkedin.com/in/symonehohensee/)

 <!--
 **symxing/symxing** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.